ixtiyoruz/segmentation_for_road_lines/README.md

 https://github.com/XingangPan/seg_label_generate

-please put the  label width as 10 px, less than this model will hardly learn more than this lanes will be errorous just change this line : https://github.com/XingangPan/seg_label_generate/blob/2cabaca76885d6167207a8e74edf2a7409e32379/src/main.cpp#L37
+please put the  label width as 10 px, if it is less than 10 px model will hardly learn something, more than 10px predictions will be errorous just change this line : https://github.com/XingangPan/seg_label_generate/blob/2cabaca76885d6167207a8e74edf2a7409e32379/src/main.cpp#L37